Watch Our FREE Training

 Zillow is primarily a listing aggregator platform and doesn’t charge a listing feeZillow allows users to list their properties for free, whether selling as for sale by owner (FSBO) or with a real estate agent.
 This free listing is a significant advantage for sellers looking to maximize their exposure without incurring upfront costs.

-However, Zillow does charge a one-time fee of $29.99 for premium rental listings, which offers increased visibility compared to standard listings.
+However, Zillow does charge a one-time fee of $29.99 for premium rental listings, which offer increased visibility compared to standard listings.

 For FSBO listings, it's worth noting that Zillow segregates these from agent-represented homes in search results.
 This could mean less visibility for FSBO listings, as they are not mixed with MLS-listed properties, which are typically represented by agents.